T20X/notes/C++MemoryModelObjects.md

 A memory location is either an object of scalar type that is not a bit-field or a maximal sequence of adjacent bit-fields all having nonzero width.
 It is NOT address as it is more logical concept!
 Just been a locatoin that complier will allow concurrent access to!

+An object of trivially copyable or standard-layout type ([basic.types]) shall occupy contiguous bytes of storage

 ## pointer

 ---->some pointer values to represent the address, but not much is said about the details of that -------